SkiddieAhn/Code-Vision-Transformer/README.md

 2. Convert the row vector (1x16) into a 2D matrix (4x4).
 3. Resize the matrix to the original image size (32x32).
 4. Perform min-max normalization on the matrix. (scaling values to range between 0 and 1)
-5. Multiply the matrix with the original image and then add it to the original image. (incorporating the focused area into the original image)
+5. Multiply the matrix with the original image. (incorporating the focused area into the original image)
 6. Multiply the resulting matrix by 2 and visualize it (amplifying the representation of the focused area).
 ```